The heat from the ginger and tang from the lemon pair splendidly in this simple Ginger Lemon Curd. It’s great in cakes, on toast and over ice cream.

 - Peel and grate the ginger.
 "Squeeze" the ginger into the lemon juice and add to the eggs.
 Add lemon zest and cook egg mixture over medium-low heat, stirring constantly, until the mixture is thick.
 Should take 10 minutes to get to a gravy-like consistency.
 Pour the mixture through a fine strainer and allow to cool for 30 minutes.

-- Place a piece of plastic wrap directly on the curd and and refrigerate overnight.
+- Place a piece of plastic wrap directly on the curd and and refrigerate for 4 hours.
+Overnight. is best.